 1 2 3 4 5 6 7 8

 SI.
-No. - in which the - allocated for the project in the Cumulative amount spent at the end of reporting Financial Year (in ₹)
+No. Project ID of the allocated for the project in the Cumulative amount spent at the end of reporting Financial Year (in ₹)

 NIL

-- 10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year (asset-wise details): Not Applicable - Date of creation or acquisition of the capital asset(s). - Amount of CSR spent for creation or acquisition of capital asset (b) - Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc (c) - (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset). - 11.
+- 10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year (asset-wise details): Not Applicable - Date of creation or acquisition of the capital asset(s). (a) - (b) Amount of CSR spent for creation or acquisition of capital asset - Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc (c) - Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset). (d) - 11.
 Specify the reason(s), if the Company has failed to spend two per cent of the average net profit as per Section 135(5) of the Act: Not Applicable

-Mr. Davuluri Sucheth Rao Mr. Humayun Dhanrajgir Vice Chairman & Chief Executive Officer Chairman of Corporate Social Responsibility Committee
+Mr. Davuluri Sucheth Rao Vice Chairman & Chief Executive Officer Mr. Humayun Dhanrajgir Chairman of Corporate Social Responsibility Committee